bareos/bareos/docs/manuals/source/DeveloperGuide/api.rst

       }
     }

--  an error response is emitted, if the command returns false or emitted an error message
+-  an error response is emitted if the command returns false or emitted an error message
    (``void UAContext::error_msg(const char *fmt, ...)``).
 Messages and the result so far will be part of the error response object.